zulip/zulip/docs/documentation/api.md

 We highly recommend looking at those resouces while reading this page.

-If you look at the documentation for existing endpoints (see a . you'll notice that a typical endpoint's documentation is divided into four sections:
+If you look at the documentation for existing endpoints (you'll notice that a typical endpoint's documentation is divided into four sections:

 * The top-level **Description**